 KNOW YOUR RIGHTS, DEMAND YOUR RIGHTS – AND THEN DEMAND SOMETHING BETTER!

 This has been written to make folk aware of the rights we do still have, and of how we can make sure they are respected.

-BRING A FRIEND?
+CAN I BRING A FRIEND?
 You can bring someone with you to any jobcentre or DWP interview.
-This is your legal right, and we recommend you use it.
-Your friend may speak on your behalf – including asking questions – if they think this would be in your best interests.
-We would be happy to come with you to your interview – just contact us through phone, email or facebook – and try not to leave it till the last minute.(1)
+Your friend can speak to support your case, including asking questions.
+We would be happy to come with you to your interview – just contact us through phone, email or Facebook – and try not to leave it till the last minute.

-ASK FOR THE EXTRA HELP YOU NEED When the DWP has left you destitute you can still get help.
+WHAT IF I STILL NEED HELP?
+When the DWP has left you destitute you can still get help.
 Charities provide cooked meals most days, and welfare advisors can refer you to food-banks for basic supplies.
-They may also be able to get you help with fuel charges, e.g. an advance from your supplier.
+They may also be able to get you help with fuel charges.
 You can ask your local council for help from the Scottish Welfare Fund.
 This gives crisis grants, generally in the form of supermarket vouchers.
-If you are only getting hardship payments, you may still be able to get an interest-free Budgeting Loan or Advance for one-off essential items from the DWP, paid back off future benefits.
+You may also be able to get a Budgeting Loan or Advance for one-off essential items from the DWP, paid back off future benefits.
 Ask the Jobcentre for a form, or apply on line.
 When you ask for help this doesn’t just help you and your family.
 It creates a record of what UK government policies are doing and provides important evidence in the campaign against their attack on welfare.
 MPs and MSPs are a good last resort.

 ALWAYS REMEMBER THAT YOU ARE NOT ALONE

 Please talk us, and check out local advice agencies.